Bitfinex Review

 No other major centralized exchange offers P2P lending at this scale.
 You deposit BTC, ETH, USDT, or other supported assets, set your desired rate and duration (2-30 days), and margin traders borrow from you.
 The auto-renew feature relends your funds automatically when loans mature.

-I recommend only lending amounts you would be comfortable losing if Bitfinex experienced a catastrophic event.
+Only lend amounts you would be comfortable losing if Bitfinex experienced a catastrophic event.
 This is not insured yield.

 Algorithmic Traders